 It isn’t quite yet ready for prime time

 Apart from Microsoft apps, it seems Adobe Photoshop and VLC Media Player support it too.
-In my limited time with Timeline, I was able to get back to the same image I was editing in Photoshop.
+In my limited time with Timeline, I could get back to the same image in Photoshop.
 Similarly, I could get back to the same video I was playing on VLC Media Player.
-Although VLC did load up the video I was watching, the playback started right from the start.
+VLC loaded up the video I was watching and the playback started.

 Along with Timeline, Microsoft has also brought a few other new features as well as improvements to some existing ones.
 The most notable improvement is the restructuring of the Settings app and the introduction of Fluent Design to more apps.
 To get your hands on Windows 10 build 17063 you’ll need to join the Insider Preview program.
 You can refer to our guide if you don’t know how to do that.
 Keep in mind that Insider Preview builds are meant for testing and may contain minor and major bugs.